hypo69/hypo/pytest/gemini - set 1/en/utils/string/url.md

     assert is_url(url) is False

-# Example usage (These are not test cases, but demonstrate how to use the functions)
+# Example usage (These are not test cases, but demonStarte how to use the functions)
 def test_example_usage():
     url_with_params = "https://example.com?param=value&anotherparam=anothervalue"
     assert is_url(url_with_params) is True